VeerajKute/Beam/README.md

 ### 1. Start the Receiver

-On the device that will receive the file:
+On every device that should receive files:

 ```bash
 beam receive